rti2/ED/README.md

 https port: 443, 8443, 2053, 2096, 2087, 2083
 ```

-if you deploy in Cloudflare pages, https port is not supported.
+If you deploy in Cloudflare pages, https port is not supported.
 Simply add multiple ports node drictly use subscribe link, subscribe content will return all Cloudflare supported ports.

 ## What improvements have been made ?
 Some clean IPs for Iranian users has been added.

 The early data (ed) value has been changed and is now set to 2560.

-The path has changed to EDge-Bridge
+The path has changed to EDge-Bridge.

-Thai texts present in the code, including comments and variable names, have been translated to English using Google Translate.
+Thai texts in the code, have been translated to English (Google translate).
-(Please note that the accuracy of these translations may vary.)

 The formatting of configuration names has been updated.